sigmacomputing/sigmaquickstarts/site/sigmaguides/src/partner_hightouch_contact_sync/partner_hightouch_contact_sync.md

 ## Sigma - Approve Table

-Now that the `Lead Management` table has been approved/rejected, we need to use it to create a table based on only approved leads.
+Now that the `Lead Management` table has been validated, we need to use it to create a table based on only approved leads.
 This is done using the same methods as before.

 Create a `Child table` off the `Lead Management` table.

 <img src="assets/ht24.png" width="500"/>

-Change the new tables name to `Approved Leads`.
+Change the new table name to `Approved Leads`.

 Set a `Filter` on the `Sync to HubSpot` column and only show `True` rows:

 <img src="assets/ht25.png" width="600"/>

-We now have the row(s) we want to sync to HubSopt.
-We are sending one row to make this simple as possible for demonstration only.
+We now have the row(s) we want to sync to HubSpot.
+We are sending one row to make this as simple as possible for demonstration only.

 <img src="assets/ht26.png" width="800"/>